ezblockcode/docs/source/quick_user_guide_for_ezblock3.0.rst

 Quick User Guide for Ezblock 3.0
 =====================================

-About Ezblock 3.0
+About Ezblock 3
 ----------------------

-The biggest optimization of Ezblock App upgrade from v2.0 to v3.0 is to modify the communication method, v2.0 uses **Bluetooth communication**, v3.0 uses **Websocket communication**, which is network communication.
+The biggest optimization of Ezblock App upgrade from Ezblock 2 to Ezblock 3 is to modify the communication method, v2.0 uses **Bluetooth communication**, Ezblock 3 uses **Websocket communication**, which is network communication.

-V3.0's network communication speed will be much faster than v2.0; for the v3.0 version, we have also optimized and improved the connection process and almost all interfaces to make the APP more smooth and easy to use.
+Ezblock 3's network communication speed will be much faster than Ezblock 2; for the Ezblock 3 version, we have also optimized and improved the connection process and almost all interfaces to make the APP more smooth and easy to use.

-The Ezblock v3.0 version should be used with the Ezblock v3.0 iamge (`EzBlock Studio Download Center <https://ezblock.cc/download/index.html>`_.).
+The Ezblock 3 version should be used with the Ezblock 3 image (`Ezblock Studio Download Center <https://ezblock.cc/download/index.html>`_.).
 The v3.0 version is currently in the public test stage.

 If there is a problem during use, please send an email to us, and we will test it several times to ensure that there is no problem in use.

 Here is the Email: cs@sunfounder.com.

-Download and Write V3.0 image
+Download and Write Ezblock 3 image
 ------------------------------------

 1. Prepare the tool of image burning.
 Here we use the Etcher.
 Now，download the software from here: `Etcher <https://www.balena.io/etcher/>`_.

-2. Download the **Raspberry Pi OS for Ezblock 3 Beta** image file here: `EzBlock Studio Download Center <https://ezblock.cc/download/index.html>`_.
+2. Download the **Raspberry Pi OS for Ezblock 3 Beta** image file here: `Ezblock Studio Download Center <https://ezblock.cc/download/index.html>`_.

 3. Unzip the package downloaded and you will see the .img file inside.